ips-protocol/go-ips/docs/experimental-features.md

 master, v0.4.17

 ### How to enable
-Modify your ipfs config:
+Modify your ipws config:
 ```
-ipfs config --json Experimental.UrlstoreEnabled true
+ipws config --json Experimental.UrlstoreEnabled true
 ```

-And then add a file at a specific URL using `ipfs urlstore add <url>`
+And then add a file at a specific URL using `ipws urlstore add <url>`

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works.